 Wood shutters can be installed to be stationary or functional.
 Installation of wood exterior shutters with strong functional hinges allows them to swing from a position flanking the window to cover the opening.
 Authentic exterior hardware and shutter dogs can enhance the overall appearance of outdoor shutters.

 Composite shutters are automatically shipped with polycarbonate installation brackets for permanently affixing the shutters to the building.
-This is the recommended installation method for all composite shutters, and it is not advised to install composite shutters with functional hardware.
+This is the recommended installation method for composite shutters, and it is not advised to install composite shutters with functional hardware.

 Composite shutters are manufactured from Extira, a material composed of wood fibers and marine grade resins pressed into large sheets.
 Components are then milled and assembled into the full shutter.
 Extira is extremely dense and is therefore heavier than wood.
 Individual shutter weights can be generated on the product page.